Educating, Enriching, Empowering Women

 - Supporting and encouraging female students as they discover their purpose in life

 - Joining in educational programs such as discussions and travel that address women’s issues

 Women who accept an invitation to join the WLC agree to participate in at least two meetings or events and to make an annual contribution to Westmont.

-Penny Jenkins and Anna Grotenhuis Women’s Leadership Council Co-chairs
+Penny Jenkins, Anna Grotenhuis and Andria Kahmann (not pictured) Women’s Leadership Council Co-chairs

 “We desire to enrich and empower the lives of female students at Westmont College, inspired by a quote from Sheryl Sandberg’s book Lean In: Women, Work, and the Will to Lead:

 ‘Leadership is about making others better as a result of your presence and making sure that impact lasts in your absence.’